Nicolai1205/Unlimited-Spotify-Wrapped/README.md

 ## Inspiration

-This code was inspired by [@izayl spotify-box](https://github.com/izayl/spotify-box).
+This project was inspired by [@izayl spotify-box](https://github.com/izayl/spotify-box).
 This repository was my first look at the possibilities the Spotify API and its usage.

 <h1>Unlimited Spotify Wrapped</h1>